ben/writings/rebase.md

 	$ git push -f origin master

 And you send an email to your team, explaining what happened, and what they should do to adjust.

+**The short version:** Tell everyone to do a`git pull --rebase`.
+But keep reading to find out what it's doing

+**The long version:** Here's what's going on behind the scenes to make that happen.

 Your teammate Jill has some work that was based off of the old `master`:

 ![](public-c.png)